Marvel at detailed miniature ship models and learn about boat designs.

 Ship's Cove gives guests a look into intricate ship designs over the course of sailing history and highlights the model ship building of both past and present.

-While our fascination with exploring the sea is as old as the human race, model ship building, the "hobby of kings," dates back to 3500 B.C.
-Beautifully executed model ships were found among the gold and jewels in the tombs of Tutankhamen and other Egyptian kings.
-In later centuries, model ships were built to scale for kings so they could see first hand what the ships in their fleets would look like.
+Model ship building, the "hobby of kings," dates back to 3500 B.C.
+Beautiful model ships were found among gold and jewels in the tombs of Tutankhamen and other Egyptian kings.
+In later centuries, kings had models built to scale so they could see first hand what the ships in their fleets would look like.

 Model boat craftsmen today seem to be motivated by a desire to preserve the elegant designs of historical vessels for future generations as well as by the enjoyment of building their own scale models.

-It’s a relaxing, challenging and rewarding hobby, and can be profitable.
-To begin, you’ll need a kit, tools, a workbench and lots of patience!
+Ship modeling is a relaxing, challenging and rewarding hobby, and can be profitable.
+To begin, you’ll need a kit, tools, a workbench and lots of patience.